manzt/quak/README.md

 > with npm and `node_modules`.
 With Deno there is no `node_modules`, and the
 > tool handles type-checking, linting, and formatting.
 The extra build scripts
 > serve to make nice development ergonamics within and outside of Jupyter.

-# is quak open source?

-Right now technically not (no license file).
-It will be full open source, but I'm not sure what license to choose yet (leaning towards MIT).

-I will add a license prior to opening up the repository.
-During the private phase, I'll continue with a no license project.